Destacado en este post

 The exact path to digital transformation depends on many factors, including your company’s size, maturity, sector, budget and goals.
 In addition, it isn’t the work of one department, such as IT, operations or marketing.
 Digital transformation is a collective goal.

 Some organizations focus on investment in cloud computing to enable flexible access to work systems and real-time data.
-Others focus on implementing operational technologies, like ERP software, to automate processes for faster production and performance.
+Others focus on implementing operational technologies, like enterprise resource planning (ERP) software, to automate processes for faster production and performance.

 While digital transformation has the power to shape and optimize your business from end to end, some companies choose to focus on one particular issue initially.
 One example of this is the supply chain: digital transformation allows your business to analyze and extract unstructured supplier data in order to gain valuable insights and deliver on customer needs.

 For companies with more advanced technology capabilities, digital transformation may look slightly different.
 Mature companies are often focused on using digital technology to look ahead, enhancing forecasting capabilities and predicting performance.
-Others leverage Business Intelligence (BI) and analytics to make increasingly smarter and more accurate decisions in critical areas such as marketing, sales and product development, to enhance their wider business strategy.
+Others leverage business intelligence (BI) tools and analytics to make increasingly smarter and more accurate decisions in critical areas such as marketing, sales and product development, to enhance their wider business strategy.

 It's also important to remember that digital transformation is a cultural initiative as well as a technological framework.
 A strong digital transformation strategy will connect your workforce through real-time data to support closer, collaborative working relationships.